Loading and Visualizing data#

 By default, geometries are displayed in a single color.
 Use the color picker to change the outline color.

-Select a column from the vector data’s attribute table to activate colormap-based visualization.
+Select a column and a cmap and check fill polygon option to activate colormap-based visualization.

 Assign different colormaps or ranges to represent specific attributes.